Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Model

-The first term is the square error empirical loss (SE loss), and the second term is a regularization term that favors weights with small $L_{2}$ norm, where $\left|\Theta_{t}\right|^{2}$ is the sum of the squares of all weights.
-It is convenient to introduce the temperature parameter $T$ as controlling the relative strength of the regularization, and $\sigma^{2}$ is the variance of the equilibrium distribution of the Gaussian prior.
+The first term is the loss function, specifically square error empirical loss (SE loss), and the second term is a regularization term that favors weights with small $L_{2}$ norm (weight decay term). $L_2$ regularization term has been shown to improve the generalization performance \cite{krogh1991simple, galanti2022characterizing}.
+We introduce the parameter $T\sigma^{-2}$ as controlling the relative strength of the regularization and the SE loss.
+The reason for using both temperature $T$ and $\sigma$ is that the temperature $T$ separately controls the level of noise in the stochastic dynamics (as will be defined below), and $\sigma^2$ is equivalent to the variance of the Gaussian prior in a Bayesian framework.

-We consider the network learning dynamics as a Markov proximal process, which is a generalized version of the \emph{deterministic} proximal algorithm \cite{parikh2014proximal,polson2015proximal}.
-Deterministic proximal algorithm with $L_{2}$ regularization is a sequential update rule defined as $\Theta_{t}\left(\Theta_{t-1},\mathcal{D}\right)=\arg\min_{\Theta}\left(E\left(\Theta|\mathcal{D}\right)+\frac{\lambda}{2}\left|\Theta-\Theta_{t-1}\right|^{2}\right)$ where $\lambda$ is a parameter determining the strength of the proximity constraint.
-This algorithm has been proven to converge to the global minimum for convex cost functions \cite{drusvyatskiy2018error,teboulle1997convergence}, and many optimization algorithms widely used in machine learning can be seen as its approximations\cite{bae2022amortized,amari1998natural,beck2003mirror,robbins1951stochastic}.
-We define a stochastic extension of proximal learning, the Markov proximal learning, through the following transition density